-The following are selected publications by researchers and board members of the GBI, mostly dating from before the institute was created.
+The following are selected publications by researchers and board members of the GBI, largely dating from before the institute was created.
 For our most recent work, check the Working Papers.
 For recommended publications by other authors, check the Bibliography.

 Goertzel, B. (2007).
 World wide brain: Self-organizing Internet intelligence as the actualization of the collective unconscious.
 In J. Gackenbach (Ed.), Psychology and the internet: intrapersonal, interpersonal, and transpersonal implications (pp. 309–335).
 Academic Press.